 - Plan your attack.
 Surf Fish on Monday, Charter on Friday, take the family to the piers on Thursday.
-With so much fishing your sure to have a fun and different experience at each location.
+With so much fishing you are sure to have a fun and different experience at each location.

 5 Places You'll Want to Fish on Topsail Island

 - Pier fishing is a passion here on Topsail Island.
 Perfect for families, or the solo angler as well, pier fishing is fun and loaded with conveniences that make for a fun day of fishing.
 Topsail Island is lucky to have three great piers.
-I know, I know your dying to know what you're going to catch.
-Keep reading we have so many fish we had to create a separate list!.
+I know, I know you're dying to know what you're going to catch.
+Keep reading!
+We have so many fish that we had to create a separate list!.
 Now back to the Piers.
-In Surf City, you have the Surf City Ocean Pier and in Topsail Beach you have the Jolly Roger Pier.
+In Surf City, you have the Surf City Ocean Pier and in Topsail Beach is the Jolly Roger Pier.
 If you chose a vacation home farther north, check out the Seaview Pier in North Topsail.